 How to Fix AVI Import Failure in DaVinci Resolve?

-Many DaVinci Resolve users encounter issues when trying to import AVI files into Resolve.
-The "file import failure" error can be frustrating.
+Many DaVinci Resolve users encounter the frustrating "file import failure" error when trying to import AVI files into Resolve.
 Next, we'll cover the main reasons for the error and actionable solutions to get your AVI files successfully imported.

 As the issue can be typically fixed by video transcoding, install this app to get started at once: https://www.videoconverterfactory.com/download/hd-video-converter-pro.exehttps://www.videoconverterfactory.com/download/hd-video-converter-pro.exe